ileathan/Que.js/README.md

 var once = true;

 que.add((data, next, done, index) => {
+  // index is the position of your function int he que, 0 right now.
   //return done(); // You can return early if you'd like setTimeout(()=>{
     data.msg += ' ONE';